OBsmith: LLM-Powered JavaScript Obfuscator Testing: Introduction

-We propose \name, a novel testing framework specifically designed for evaluating JavaScript obfuscators. \name~leverages sketching techniques to systematically generate diverse test programs and employs differential testing to identify discrepancies introduced by obfuscation processes.
+We propose \name, a novel testing framework specifically designed for evaluating JavaScript obfuscators. \name~leverages sketching techniques to systematically generate diverse test programs and employs reference-oriented equivalence testing to identify discrepancies introduced by obfuscation processes.
 Sketching and differential testing methodologies have previously demonstrated effectiveness in compiler testing, enabling the detection of subtle semantic bugs and inconsistencies.
 Extensive literature on compiler testing underscores the value and efficacy of integrating domain-specific knowledge into test-case generation.
 Inspired by these insights, we adopt sketching to incorporate JavaScript-specific domain knowledge into our framework, thereby enhancing the capability of \name~to detect functional deviations and performance degradations caused by obfuscators.

-\name~uses LLM to generate sketches and uses Babel\cite{babel} to implement the verification and differential testing mechanism.
+\name~uses LLM to generate sketches and uses Babel \cite{babel} to implement the reference-oriented equivalence testing mechanism.
 Trained on extensive textual corpora, LLMs inherently encapsulate rich domain-specific knowledge, making them particularly suitable for generating sketches in automated test-case generation.
 Leveraging their ability to understand syntactic structures and semantic constraints, LLMs can systematically produce representative code sketches that reflect realistic programming patterns and corner cases.
-Integrating LLM-based sketch generation into differential testing frameworks enhances test diversity and coverage with low resource, thus enabling the effective discovery of subtle functional inconsistencies and edge-case defects in software, such as those potentially introduced by JavaScript obfuscators.
+Integrating LLM-based sketch generation into \name~frameworks enhances test diversity and coverage with low resource, thus enabling the effective discovery of subtle functional inconsistencies and edge-case defects in software, such as those potentially introduced by JavaScript obfuscators.